gitter-badger/ecs/README.md

 _world.RemoveEntity (entity);
 ```

-> Important: Entities without components on them will be automatically removed from `EcsWorld` right after finish execution of current system.
+> **Important!** Entities without components on them will be automatically removed from `EcsWorld` right after finish execution of current system.

 ## System
 Сontainer for logic for processing filtered entities.
 User class should implements `IEcsInitSystem` or / and `IEcsRunSystem` interfaces: